dan-carroll/dan-carroll-portfolio/index.md

 And software at all levels needs access to data.
 I have created solutions with flat file data to hardware endpoint acquisition to personal databases and enterprise level data systems.
 Data keeps our world operating.

 I am also into hardware.
 From electronics to controllers to networks and robotics.
 Technology in all of it's implementations is my jam.

+More about me is available at my [About Me](https://dan-carroll.github.io/about/) and [Bio](https://dan-carroll.github.io/dan-carroll-bio/) pages.
+[Return to my home page.](https://dan-carroll.github.io/)